kubrickfr/avsc-wiki/Advanced-usage.md

 Rather than tie us to any particular one, `avsc` lets us choose the most adequate with [`LongType.using`](Api#longtypeusingmethods-nounpack).
-Below are a few sample implementations for popular libraries (refer to the API documentation for details on each option; a helper script is also available to validate our implementation inside `etc/scripts/`):
+Below are a few sample implementations for popular libraries (refer to the API documentation for details on each option):

 + [`node-int64`](https://www.npmjs.com/package/node-int64):